Exercise machines can serve a role in an effective strength-training program, but some are much more beneficial than others.

 Instead of using the back extension machine, try using the 45-degree back extension machine.
 This is a piece of equipment that helps angle your body as you stand in it with straight legs, allowing you to bend down at the hips or waist.

 You'll train your back in a similar way, but with more assistance and protection from your hamstrings, glutes and core.
 You can also build this kind of strength in your back using hinging movements, such as Romanian deadlifts and bent-over rows.
+If you don't have access to weights or machines, try superman exercises, which strengthen your lower back, glutes and hamstrings.

 2. Ab Crunch Machine